njpatel/APL/doc/datetime-timespan-arithmetic.md

 ---
 # Datetime / timespan arithmetic

-Kusto supports performing arithmetic operations on values of types `datetime` and `timespan`:
+APL supports performing arithmetic operations on values of types `datetime` and `timespan`:

 * One can subtract (but not add) two `datetime` values to get a `timespan` value